fserb/canvas2D/spec/context-loss.md

 3. Set *context lost* flag.
 4. Queue a task to perform the following steps:
     1. Fire a event `contextlost` at *canvas*
-    2. If the event's canceled flag is not set, abort these steps.
+    2. If the event's canceled flag is set, abort these steps.
+The backing buffer for the context will not be restored.
     3. Queue a task to restore the backing buffer for context.
+	4. Fire a event `contextrestored` at *canvas* on completion of that task.

 UA could add support for "context loss test" by creating a `console.resetGraphicsContext()` method.